lRomul/ranzcr-clip/README.md

 * EfficientNet
 * 1024x1024 image resolution
 * Soft pseudo labels
-* Some MLOps for training and making submission
+* Some MLOps for training and making a submission

 ## Experiments